shihab9784/recent-news/README.md

 ### 9. Messi Becomes World Cup's All-Time Top Scorer
 Lionel Messi scored twice against Austria to reach 18 World Cup goals, surpassing

+# 🗞️ Daily News Digest — Day 5 (June 24, 2026)

+---

+## 🌍 World & Geopolitics — BIG STORY

+### 1. US-Iran 14-Point Peace Deal — What's In It?
+Trump and Iranian President Masoud Pezeshkian signed a Memorandum of Understanding (MOU) last week at the Palace of Versailles, kicking off a 60-day window for a final nuclear deal.
+Key terms of the agreement:

+- Iran reaffirms it will not procure or develop nuclear weapons
+- The Strait of Hormuz reopens to commercial shipping toll-free for 60 days
+- The US lifts its naval blockade of Iranian ports immediately
+- All US sanctions on Iranian oil exports are waived
+- Iran's frozen funds and assets will be released
+- A $300 billion reconstruction fund for Iran (from regional partners, not US taxpayers, Trump insists) will be developed
+- A final deal must be reached within 60 days, extendable by consent

+Trump warned: "If it doesn't get done in 60 days, we go back to bombing."
+Israel has expressed serious opposition to the deal.
+Critics say many key issues — including the fate of Iran's enriched uranium stockpile and its ballistic missile program — remain unresolved.

+### 2. UN Nuclear Inspectors Want Access to Iran — Tehran Says Not Yet
+The UN's nuclear watchdog (IAEA) said its inspectors are ready to visit Iranian nuclear sites immediately.
+Iran responded that inspections can only begin after a final deal is reached — not during the 60-day interim phase.
+The disagreement is one of the first tests of the fragile MOU.

+---

+## 🇺🇸 US Politics

+### 3. Senate Passes Historic Iran War Powers Resolution — Trump Furious
+In a stunning 50-48 vote, the US Senate became the first chamber to pass a war powers resolution directing President Trump to end the Iran war or seek formal congressional authorization before any further military action.
+Four Republicans — Rand Paul, Susan Collins, Lisa Murkowski, and Bill Cassidy — broke with their party to vote alongside Democrats.

+The resolution is largely symbolic and does not carry full legal force, but it is the first time both the House and Senate have passed such a measure.
+Trump fired back on Truth Social, calling the four Republicans "LOSERS" and the vote "poorly timed and meaningless."
+A White House official dismissed the resolution, saying hostilities already ended with the April 7 ceasefire.

+### 4. Pentagon Seeks $80 Billion for Iran War Costs
+Defense Secretary Pete Hegseth went to Capitol Hill asking Congress for roughly $80 billion in emergency supplemental funding to cover the cost of Operation Epic Fury — the US-Israeli war against Iran.
+Experts estimate the total price tag of the war could exceed $100 billion.
+The request faces growing pushback from lawmakers across both parties, especially as many Americans are still struggling with high gas prices caused by the Strait of Hormuz shutdown.

+### 5. Congress Passes Major Housing Affordability Bill
+In a rare bipartisan win, Congress passed the largest housing affordability legislation in decades.
+The bill aims to bring down housing costs by significantly boosting the supply of homes across the country.
+It now heads to the president's desk for signature.

+### 6. Trump's Fast-Track Deportation Policy Revived
+A federal appeals court overruled a Biden-era judge and revived the Trump administration's nationwide expedited removal policy, allowing fast-track deportations of undocumented immigrants without standard immigration court hearings.
+Immigration advocates have condemned the ruling and are expected to appeal.

+---

+## 🌡️ Weather & Environment

+### 7. Record June Heatwave Hits Europe
+Italy declared a red heat alert in 16 cities including Rome, as a severe heatwave sweeps across Southern Europe.
+The UK is also bracing for the highest June temperatures ever recorded in its history.
+Climate scientists say these events are becoming more frequent and intense.

+---

+## ⚽ Sports — FIFA World Cup 2026

+### 8. England Held to 0-0 Draw by Ghana
+England failed to secure their knockout stage spot after being held goalless by Ghana in Group L. Nico O'Reilly hit the bar with a header and Harry Kane skied the rebound in the most agonizing moment of the match.
+England still sit top of the group but face a nervy final game.

+### 9. Scotland vs Brazil — Historic Clash Today
+Scotland face Brazil today with a historic chance to reach the knockout stages of a World Cup for the very first time.
+Meanwhile, Colombia advanced to the Round of 32 after a late winner against DR Congo.
+Cristiano Ronaldo finally scored at the tournament, ending his drought.

+---

+> 📅 *Sources: NBC News, CBS News, Al Jazeera, ABC News, PBS, CNN, AP, ESPN | Compiled: June 24, 2026*